f1remind/PyHoldem/README.md

+#Behold the mighty Python!
 This Python3 Application enables playing Texas Hold'Em No Limits.
+It shall be developed without outside dependencies and just work.
+You shall share the python poker experience with your friends and family!

 ##What this Application can do
 * Evaluate the tier of given cards from High Card to Royal Flush